Carlos3du/Carlos3du/README.md

 	def myGithub():
-          return "My github is being used for code,studing and research in different computer\
+          return "My github is being used for code, studies and researches of different computer\
-          languages, also develop personal projects and go deeper with my knowledge in CS."
+          languages and frameworks.
+Also develop personal projects and go deeper with my knowledge in CS."

  ```